itniels/WPF-Startup-Manager/README.md

 or

-Download the NuGet package (Coming soon!)
+Download the NuGet package here: https://www.nuget.org/packages/NovaKittySoftware.wpf.StartupManager/

 ## Usage
 Wpf Startup Manager has a few methods that can be called, and these will be explained here in detail.
-There are 3 groups within the namespace: 'NovaKittySoftware.WpfStartupManager':
+There are 3 groups within the namespace: 'NovaKittySoftware.wpf.StartupManager':
 - Admin
 - AllUsers
 - CurrentUser